jackmorrison12/personal-site/content/notes/dynamo.md

 The DHT ring makes use of virtual nodes

-- Each physical node has multiple virtual n odes
+- Each physical node has multiple virtual nodes
 - More powerful machines have more virtual nodes (heterogeneity)
 - Virtual nodes are distributed across the ring